umermansoor/Portal-Jekyll-Theme/_site/README.md

 If everything works as expected, you should be able to see the theme with same contents at [http://127.0.0.1:4000/index.html](http://127.0.0.1:4000/index.html)

 ## License
-cc 4.0 with attribution
+cc 4.0 with attribution.
 See LICENSE.md for more info